xamarin/XamarinCommunityToolkit/CONTRIBUTING.md

 Open proposals are still under discussion.
 Please leave your concrete, constructive feedback on this proposal. +1s and other clutter posts which do not add to the discussion will be removed.

 ##### Accepted
-Accepted proposals are proposals that both the community and core Xamarin.Essentials agree should be a part of Xamarin.Essentials.
+Accepted proposals are proposals that both the community and core XamarinCommunityToolkit team agree should be a part of this toolkit.
 These proposals are ready for implementation, but do not yet have a developer actively working on them.
-These proposals are available for anyone to work on, both community and the core Xamarin.Essentials team.
+These proposals are available for anyone to work on, both community and the core XamarinCommunityToolkit team.

 If you wish to start working on an accepted proposal, please reply to the thread so we can mark you as the implementor and change the title to In Progress.
 This helps to avoid multiple people working on the same thing.
 If you decide to work on this proposal publicly, feel free to post a link to the branch as well for folks to follow along.

 ###### What "Accepted" does mean
 * Any community member is welcome to work on the idea.
-* The core Xamarin.Essentials team _may_ consider working on this idea on their own, but has not done so until it is marked "In Progress" with a team member assigned as the implementor.
+* The core XamarinCommunityToolkit team _may_ consider working on this idea on their own, but has not done so until it is marked "In Progress" with a team member assigned as the implementor.
 * Any pull request implementing the proposal will be welcomed with an API and code review.

 ###### What "Accepted" does not mean
-* The proposal will ever be implemented, either by a community member or by the core Xamarin.Essentials team.
+* The proposal will ever be implemented, either by a community member or by the core XamarinCommunityToolkit team.
-* The core Xamarin.Essentials team is committing to implementing a proposal, even if nobody else does.
-Accepted proposals simply mean that the core Xamarin.Essentials team and the community agree that this proposal should be a part of Xamarin.Essentials.
+* The core XamarinCommunityToolkit team is committing to implementing a proposal, even if nobody else does.
+Accepted proposals simply mean that the core XamarinCommunityToolkit team and the community agree that this proposal should be a part of XamarinCommunityToolkit.

 ##### In Progress
-Once a developer has begun work on a proposal, either from the core Xamarin.Essentials team or a community member, the proposal is marked as in progress with the implementors name and (possibly) a link to a development branch to follow along with progress.
+Once a developer has begun work on a proposal, either from the core XamarinCommunityToolkit team or a community member, the proposal is marked as in progress with the implementors name and (possibly) a link to a development branch to follow along with progress.

 #### Rejected
-Rejected proposals will not be implemented or merged into Xamarin.Essentials.
+Rejected proposals will not be implemented or merged into XamarinCommunityToolkit.
 Once a proposal is rejected, the thread will be closed and the conversation is considered completed, pending considerable new information or changes.